 2nd: Use the online form link — click here when the program starts.

-Enter your hours as often as you would like via these options.
-There are no limits on entries.
+Enter your hours* as often as you would like via these options.
 Amanda will take care of the rest.

 No!
 The books, audiobooks and e-books do not have to be borrowed from the Library to count.
 Same can be said for magazines, newspapers, journal articles, etc. Time spent reading social media posts should not be counted.

-Reading hour postcards and online form entries must be submitted by 5:55 pm on Friday, September 22nd in order to be entered into the drawings.
+Reading hour postcards must be submitted by 5:55 pm on Friday, September 22nd in order to be entered into the drawings.
 Online entries will be accepted until 11:59 pm on Friday, September 22nd.